 The 86Box Jenkins provides all kinds of pre-release testing builds for advanced users.
 These are linked to the 86Box git repository on GitHub; a new build is produced with the latest source code every time the repository is updated.

 Testing builds are development snapshots which may contain bugs, unfinished features or other issues.
 These should only be used if you know what you’re doing.

-Optimized builds (86Box-Optimized) have been discontinued as of March 18th 2021.
-These builds’ aggressive microarchitecture-specific optimizations provided very little performance improvement (within margin of error on modern CPUs) while introducing bugs and other incorrect behavior.
-Optimized binaries can still be produced by compiling 86Box from source with the
+These variants’ aggressive microarchitecture-specific optimizations provided very little performance improvement (within margin of error on modern CPUs) while introducing bugs and other incorrect behavior.